RomanShtyk/books/team/software_engineering_at_google.md

 * Always Be Deciding: Ambiguous problems have no magic answer; they’re all about finding the right trade-offs of the moment, and iterating.
-* Always Be Leaving: Your job, as a leader, is to build an organization that automat‐ ically solves a class of ambiguous problems—over time—without you needing to be present.
+* Always Be Leaving: Your job, as a leader, is to build an organization that automatically solves a class of ambiguous problems—over time—without you needing to be present.
 * Always Be Scaling: Success generates more responsibility over time, and you must proactively manage the scaling of this work in order to protect your scarce resources of personal time, attention, and energy.

+### Part VII, Taking Action and Tracking Results

+* Before measuring productivity, ask whether the result is actionable, regardless of whether the result is positive or negative.
+If you can’t do anything with the result, it is likely not worth measuring.
+* Select meaningful metrics using the GSM framework.
+A good metric is a reasonable proxy to the signal you’re trying to measure, and it is traceable back to your original goals.
+* Select metrics that cover all parts of productivity (QUANTS).
+By doing this, you ensure that you aren’t improving one aspect of productivity (like developer velocity) at the cost of another (like code quality).
+* Qualitative metrics are metrics, too!
+Consider having a survey mechanism for tracking longitudinal metrics about engineers’ beliefs.
+Qualitative metrics should also align with the quantitative metrics; if they do not, it is likely the quantitative metrics that are incorrect.
+* Aim to create recommendations that are built into the developer workflow and incentive structures.
+Even though it is sometimes necessary to recommend additional training or documentation, change is more likely to occur if it is built into the developer’s daily habits.

 [//]: # (122)